First inauguration of Donald Trump: Ceremony

+The ceremony was held at the West Front of the Capitol building.
+The weather conditions for 12 noon at Ronald Reagan Washington National Airport, located 3.1 miles from the ceremony, were: 48 °F (9 °C), wind 5 mph, and cloudy.

+Outgoing U.S. President Barack Obama, outgoing U.S. Vice President Joe Biden (who later defeated Trump in 2020 and then inaugurated as the 46th president in 2021), former U.S. presidents Jimmy Carter, Bill Clinton, and George W. Bush, and former U.S. vice presidents Dan Quayle and Dick Cheney, along with their respective wives, attended the inauguration, including Hillary Clinton, who had been Trump's main opponent in 2016 (Clinton was attending as a former first lady, not as the losing candidate).
+Former U.S. president George H. W. Bush and former first lady Barbara Bush could not attend due to their health issues, and former U.S. vice presidents Walter Mondale and Al Gore were also absent.

 Roy Blunt commenced the inauguration ceremony at 11:41 a.m. with welcoming remarks about the nation's "commonplace and miraculous" tradition of a peaceful transition of power.
 Courtney Williams, Senior Chief Musician and concert moderator for the U.S. Navy Concert Band, returned as the platform announcer for his 3rd consecutive inauguration.
 Three religious figures delivered invocations, followed by the Missouri State University chorale performing an original work, "Now We Belong".
-After short remarks, Chuck Schumer ended his speech by asking everyone to stand for the swearing-in ceremony.
+After short remarks, Chuck Schumer ended his speech by asking everyone to stand for the Vice-Presidential swearing-in.

-Outgoing President Barack Obama, outgoing Vice President Joe Biden (who later defeated Trump in 2020 and inaugurated as the 46th president in 2021), former presidents Jimmy Carter, Bill Clinton, and George W. Bush, and former vice presidents Dan Quayle and Dick Cheney, along with their respective wives, attended the inauguration, including Hillary Clinton, who had been Trump's main opponent in the general election (Clinton was attending as a former first lady, not as the losing candidate).
-Former president George H. W. Bush and former first lady Barbara Bush did not attend the inauguration due to health issues.